the-events-calendar/the-events-calendar-category-colors/readme.txt

 * Initial release.

 == Todo ==
-* Need to fix for settings tab under The Events Calendar Settings page.
-I could really use an addition to the Tribe Settings API for a filter hook `tribe_settings_form_element_tab_{$currentTab}`
 * Please report any bugs or suggestions.
 * I need to fix the code so the CSS only shows up on the correct pages.